deepakkumaravelu/SIH_Project/README.md

-# UGradGigs
+# Synergy crew
-A platform for students to improve their skills through real world projects
+A platform for students to post their college projects and find already existing ideas.